Mini split condensate pumps are necessary anytime water cant be gravity fed out of a home.

-There is variations in the look, voltage, wiring and so on with the basic function to pump out any water formed by the condensation.
+There are variations in the look, voltage, wiring, and so on with the basic function to pump out any water formed by the condensation.

-Below is some of our favorite picks for mini split water pumps.
+Below are some of our favorite picks for mini-split water pumps.

 *This post contains affiliate links.